Sign Up Free

 Choosing a reputable exchange is the first step.
 How you use it is the second.
 These operational practices apply regardless of which platform you are on.

 Enable two-factor authentication (2FA) immediately.
 Use an authenticator app (Google Authenticator, Authy) rather than SMS-based 2FA.
 SMS verification is vulnerable to SIM-swapping attacks, where a hacker convinces your phone carrier to transfer your number to their device.
-In fact, use 2FA on every platform and app that supports it, especially anything connected to money.
+Use 2FA on every platform and app that supports it, especially anything connected to money.
 If a financial app does not offer 2FA, treat that as a warning sign.

 Use a strong, unique password.
 Generate a random password of at least 12 characters with uppercase letters, lowercase letters, numbers, and special characters.
 Use a password manager rather than trying to memorize it.
 Never reuse a password from another site.